Films

 3. Last Life in the Universe (Pen-Ek Ratanaruang, 2003).
 A Japanese man with OCD get involved with an untidy Thai woman in Bangkok in this carefully paced, surreally inflected, imaginatively conceived film.
 There are also some dramatic subplots here, having to do with suicide, mobsters, and car crashes, but these twists take backstage to the unlikely and somewhat ambiguous relationship in the foreground.

-5. What Time is It There (Ming-liang Tsai, 2001).
+6. What Time is It There (Ming-Liang Tsai, 2001).
 One of the more interesting active directors, Ming-liang Tsai focues, in this film, on the themes of time and solitude.
 A young man who sells watches on the street starts changing public clocks to European time when an attractive stranger tells him she is going on a trip to Paris.
 Her experience there, like his back home, is lonely and lacking in direction.
 Shades of Antonioni here and also a tribute to Truffaut with a cameo by Jean-Pierre Léaud.

 German Films (in progress)

-2. Fitzcaraldo (Werner Herzog, 1982).
+3. Fitzcaraldo (Werner Herzog, 1982).
 So many Herzog films tell the same story: an obsessed man, taking on an incredible challenge, for no good reason.
 This is perhaps his greatest work.
 Klaus Kinski wants to bring opera to a remote part of the Amazon, and to fulfill his ambition, he needs to move a ship over a stretch of land to get from one river to another.
 A documentary about the making of this film, Burden of Dreams, is almost as good.
 My second-favorite Herzog-Kinski collaboration is Aguirre, Wrath of God, based, like Apocalypse Now, on Conrad's Heart of Darkness.

-3. The Goalie's Anxiety After the Penalty Kick (Wim Wenders, 1972).
+4. The Goalie's Anxiety After the Penalty Kick (Wim Wenders, 1972).
 A goalie goes off wandering after poor performance on the field.
 He commits an arbitrary murder and then continues on his aimless journey.
 Like Antonioni, Wenders is interested in alienation, and he trades in plot for mood.
 My other favorite Wenders films include Paris,Texas (in English),The Wrong Move (with a young Nastassja Kinski), and The American Friend (with Denis Hopper in Wender's rendition of the book that inspired The Talented Mr. Ripley and Plein Soleil).
 Many people love Wings of Desire, which, like The Goalie's Anxiety, is based on a Peter Handke story, but I find it a bit pretentious in comparison to Wenders's earlier films.

-5. Why Does Herr R. Run Amok?
-(Rainer Werner Fassbinder, 1970).
+8. In a Year of 13 Moons (Rainer Werner Fassbinder, 1978).
 Fassbinder was the enfant terrible of German cinema, and is his short career he produced an astonishing number of good films.
 So consistently good, in fact, that it is hard to pick a favorite.
-He is better known for The Marriage of Maria Braun and The Bitter Tears of Petra von KantHerr R. is a film about the pointless inanity of middle-class life.
-In scene after scene, shot in an unadorned documentary style, Fassbinder exposes the trivial agonies of modern existence (striving for a promotion, gossiping neighbors, outings with in-laws, etc.).
-Other favorites include Ali: Fear Eats the Soul, In a Year with 13 Moons, and Veronica Voss.
+He is better known for The Marriage of Maria Braun and The Bitter Tears of Petra von Kant13 Moons is perhaps his most ucompromisingly brutal, but also among his most humane.
+It tells the story about a man who gets a sex change to pleasure his lover, which initiates a tragic pursuit of love an acceptance.
+My other favorite Fassbinder's include Ali: Fear Eats the Soul, Chinese Roulette, Gods of the Plague, Why Does Herr R. Run Amok?, and Veronica Voss.

-6. Yesterday Girl (Alexander Kluge, 1966).
+9. Yesterday Girl (Alexander Kluge, 1966).
 A major influence on Fassbinder, Alexander Kluge effectively launches new german cinema with this, his first feature.
 Kluge's sister plays a Jewish woman from East Germany who has imagrated to the West in search of a better life.
 Instead, she finds herself imprisoned, repeatedly fired, evicted, and abandoned.
 The film is austerely shot, and exploits numerous unconventional stylistic and narrative devices, which frustrate interpetation and give it an enduringly irreverant vitality.
 Kluge's brilliance also shines in The Artist in the Circus Dome: Clueless, the closely related Die Unbezähmbare Leni Peickert, and Part-time Work of a Domestic Slave.

-Scandinavian Films (in progress)
+Scandinavian, Dutch, and Belgian Films (in progress)

-2. Day of Wrath (Carl Dreyer, 1943).
+1. Day of Wrath (Carl Dreyer, 1943).
 Set in the 17th century, a young woman falls in love with the son of her own husband, an aging minester, and is suspected of being a witch.
 The film is spiritually ambiguous (are there really supernatural powers at work?) and morally ambiguous (do we pity the yong woman or dispise her?).
 Dreyer is Denmark's greatest director and his films acheive a high degree of dramatic tension despite their careful pacing, and, as a former silent film maker, he knows how to use visuals--often the stern faces of his actors--to engage our emotions.
 I also like Dreyer's Ordet, which is one of the best films about religious belief, and Gertrude, one of the best films about infidelity.
 Dreyer's silent films, Joan of Ark and Vampyr, are aslo great viewing.

-4. Hour of the Wolf (Ingmar Bergman, 1968).
+2. Hour of the Wolf (Ingmar Bergman, 1968).
 My favorite Bergman film, it took me years to find on video.
 An artist seeks isolation on an island, but is instead tormented by his very peculiar neighbors.
 Dig the Mozart puppet show.
 My second favorite Bergman is Persona, which is perhaps his most accomplished film, from a filmic and narrative perspective.
 My third favorite is Passion of Anna, which may be the most experimental.

 Russian (Language) Films (in progress)

-1. Come and See (Elem Klimov, 1985).
+2. Come and See (Elem Klimov, 1985).
 One of the most disturbing war films I have seen, about a Belarussian boy who tries to join a makeshift army of Partisans, as Germans lay seige on villages of farmers.
 Hundreds of Belarussian farming villages were burnt to the ground during the war, and this film serves as a horrifying memorial.
 For other films that depict WWII from a child's perspective, see Clément Forbidden Games and Rosellini's Germania: Anno Zero, which contains extensive footage of the devestation post-war Berlin.

-2. Dzhamiliya (Irina Poplavskaya, 1969).
+3. Dzhamiliya (Irina Poplavskaya, 1969).

-3. The Lonely Voice of Man (Alexander Sokurov, 1987).
+5. The Lonely Voice of Man (Alexander Sokurov, 1987).

-4. Mirror (Andrei Tarkovsky, 1975).
+6. Mirror (Andrei Tarkovsky, 1975).
 If you can endure plotless films, this is my favorite.
 Tarkovsky's father was a famous Russian poet, and this film is like a piece of poetry (in also features poems by Tarkovsky's father and a cameo from his mother).
 Mirror manages to have vastly more narrative depth than most films despite the fact that it doesn't have a linear plot.
 Instead, it is a loose assembly of memories.
 Tarkovsky is an amazing director, and this is his most personal film.
 I am also fond Nostalghia, Solaris, and Andrey Rublyov.
 These are slow-paced films, but they are completely absorbing and highly rewarding.
 The most accessible Tarkovsky may be Ivan's Childhood, an early film about the horrors and heroics of war.

-5. Soy Cuba (Mikhail Kalatozov, 1964).
+7. Soy Cuba (Mikhail Kalatozov, 1964).
 This Russian/Cuban co-production was a total failure when it was released.
 Too Russian for Cuban audiences, and too artistic for the Russians, in fell into obscurity for many years.
 But it is one of the greatest movies ever made: a visual poem about the Cuban revolition that has some of the most innovative editting and stunning camerawork that I have ever seen.
 Kalatozov's other great movie is The Cranes are Flying; it is a stunning and tragic love story set during the Second World War.
 Though less ground-breaking than Soy Cuba, it offers another opportunity to revel in Sergei Urusevsky's incredible cinematography.

-Other Eastern European Films (Slavic Languages) (in progress)
+Czech Films (in progress)

-2. Closely Watched Trains (Jirí Menzel, 1966).
+1. Closely Watched Trains (Jirí Menzel, 1966).
 This Oscar-winning film is a classic of the Czech new wave.
 It is the amusing, and ultimately moving, story of a young railway dispatcher who is trying to lose his virginity, set against the backdrop of the German occupation.
 It is interesting to compare this film and those of Wajda to earlier depictions of the war in Eastern European cinema, which are often feel more like artistically elevated propaganda.
 The crowning acheivement in this genre may be Grigori Chukhrai's unabashedly sentimental Ballad of a Soldier from 1959.
 Chukhrai's story is morally black and white, and its protagonist, a young farmer turned soldier, is the personification of decency.
 Menzel's protagonists are bumblingly human, in comparison, and Wajda is a master of the anti-hero.

 3. Fruits of Paradise (Vera Chytilová, 1970).